tensorflow/tensorflow/tensorflow/contrib/slim/README.md

 (losses are directly optimized during training), but which we are still interested in for the purpose of evaluating our model.
-For example, we might want to minimize log loss, but our metrics of interest might be F1 score, or Intersection Over Union score (which are not differentiable, and therefore cannot be used as losses).
+For example, we might want to minimize log loss, but our metrics of interest might be F1 score (test accuracy), or Intersection Over Union score (which are not differentiable, and therefore cannot be used as losses).

 TF-Slim provides a set of metric operations that makes evaluating models